Harmer2/DS5Dongle/README.md

 [中文](./README.CN.md)

-> Turn a Raspberry Pi Pico2W into a wireless adapter for the DualSense (DS5) controller.
+> Turn a Waveshare RP2350B-Plus-WW into a wireless adapter for the DualSense (DS5) controller.

 ## Overview